filipelsilva/CNV-project/README.md

 ## Steps to run

-1. Create AWS keypair, point to it in the file `src/aws/bash/config.sh`.
+1. Create AWS keypair, and download the `.pem` file to the root folder of this project.
+Name it `awskeypair.pem`.

 2. Run `make` on the root folder (where this README is).

-3. `cd src/aws/bash`
+3. `cd src/scripts/bash`

 3.1.
 To create the image, `./create-image.sh`